Flight Review: Korean Air - Hanoi, Vietnam to Seoul (KE 484)

-I’ve always heard Korean Air offered one of the best in flight experiences, and last month, thanks to a flight from Vietnam to Korea being requisite as part of a Delta Air Lines ticket, I got to try them out for the first time.
+I’ve always heard Korean Air offered one of the best in flight experiences, and last month, with my flight from Vietnam to Korea being requisite of a Delta Air Lines ticket, I got to try them out for the first time.
 So how do they compare to other Asian airlines in the market?
+Read on!

 Airline: Korean Air